Troop 48

 A Scout troop is structured on the principles of a “Scout Led Troop” and “The Patrol Method”, and Troop 48 is committed to having its scouts learn leadership, teamwork, cooperation, and achievement using these principles.
 A Scout-elected or leader-appointed leadership position gives the scout an opportunity to develop self-confidence and a sense of responsibility to his Troop and to his Patrol.

-“Scout Led” means that a scout who is elected Senior Patrol Leader is in charge of the running of the Troop.
-He appoints Scouts to the other leadership positions, and with the guidance from the adult leadership, these Scouts form a Patrol Leaders Council and plan and conduct the Troop activities for a six month period.
+“Scout Led” means that a scout who is elected Senior Patrol Leader (SPL) is in charge of the running of the Troop.
+The SPL appoints Scouts to the other leadership positions, and with the guidance from the adult leadership, these Scouts form a Patrol Leaders Council and plan and conduct the Troop activities for a six month period.

 “The Patrol Method” is used by the Troop, as it is organized into multiple Patrols.
 Each Patrol elects its Patrol Leader for a six-month term, and the patrol works as a unit, to plan and provide assigned parts of troop meetings or special troop activities.
 A Patrol plans its campout meals and manages its troop responsibilities.